The Invasion (professional wrestling): Fallout after Survivor Series

-McMahon also announced that he would strip Alliance leader Steve Austin of his WWF Championship and would reward it to Kurt Angle, who earlier that night had portrayed himself as the hero of Survivor Series the entire night and bragged about his actions in an egotistical matter to other face wrestlers, to which they all gave him negative reactions.
-This led to an upset Angle telling McMahon that nobody thanked him and appreciated him for his actions the previous night, which then McMahon had told Angle that he would be honored to reward him the WWF Championship.
-In doing so, McMahon completed a slow heel turn he had begun at the beginning of the night.
+McMahon also announced that he would strip Alliance leader Steve Austin of his WWF Championship and would reward it to Kurt Angle, who earlier that night had portrayed himself as the "hero of Survivor Series" and bragged about his actions in an egotistical matter to other face wrestlers, to which they all gave him negative reactions.
+This led to an upset Angle telling McMahon that nobody thanked him and appreciated him for his actions the previous night, leading to McMahon telling Angle that he would be honored to reward him the WWF Championship.
+In doing so, McMahon and Angle completed slow heel turns that had begun at the beginning of the night.